yellow-bird-consult/wedpy/README.md

 | build_args | A dictionary of build arguments that will be used to build the service.                          |

 # Using wedpy locally
+Prerequisites:

+1. Open the target repository and have docker desktop running in the background.

+2. From the repository root in your IDE, create two empty folders.
+One being ```sandbox``` and one being ```post_office```.

+3. Assuming wedpy is installed in your virtual environment, and your virtual environment is activated, navigate to the repository root in terminal and you're ready to begin.

+Running wedpy:

+1. Run the command ```wedpy-install```.

+2. Run the command ```wedpy-post```.

+3. Run the command ```wedpy-build -dev -no_pool```.

+4. Run the command ```wedpy-run -dev```.

+Your docker images and containers will now be created, and you can stop and start them as needed in docker desktop from now on.

+Troubleshooting:

+If you get errors, or run wedpy incorrectly, it might be worth wiping everything and starting again.
+To do this, wipe all your docker images and containers, and wipe both the ```sandbox``` and ```post_office``` folders.
+Then repeat the steps above.